Whole or Term Life Insurance?

 You definitely want to sit with an agent that’s going to have access to a lot of company options.
 That way you have the best chance possible of getting the lowest price since there are so many companies.
 Insurance companies’ prices do vary based on their actuarial tables.
 You’re going to want to shop around.
 So just make sure that it’s an agent who has lots of access for you.

 So, if you’re over the age of about 65 or 70, Whole Life might be the best bet.
 However, we have lots of clients that are 70 to their mid-70s and we end up doing a term policy.
 However, they can get very expensive for those large coverage policies later in life.

-Now if you are between the ages of 20 and 50, there’s a very good chance that you’re going to want turn policy, 30-year term policy, a larger coverage if you are between the ages of 20 and 40 probably a return of premium term policy possibly up to the age of 50 as well, possibly up to the ages of 50 as well and return a premium, but the prices do start to go up quite a bit between 40 and 50, but it’s worth looking at, depending on how much coverage you want.
+Now if you are between the ages of 20 and 50, there’s a very good chance that you’re going to want a term policy.
+Perhaps you want a 30-year term policy and larger coverage.
+If you are between the ages of 20 and 40, you might opt for a Return of Premium Term policy.
+You could try possibly up to the age of 50 as well, but the prices do start to go up quite a bit between 40 and 50.
+However, it’s worth looking at, depending on how much coverage you want.

 So we hope that this has been helpful.
 We’ll be happy to answer some questions for you, depending on your situation, we could make a recommendation for you and tell you what your options are, what the costs are, and then you can decide from there just what you want to do.

 Click on the links below.